CodeForPittsburgh/ACCrashData/README.md

 #Access Data Update

-I've loaded the Access data into SQL Server 2012 as the first step of many to get the data into PostgreSQL
+I've loaded the Access data into SQL Server 2012 as the first step of many to get the data into PostgreSQL.
+New text version of the All Access DB Data Dictionary has been uploaded.
+The next goal is to create required create SQL scripts and test load the data in the Open Pittsburgh AWS PostgreSQL account.

+#Crash Data Plots

+Mike Feyder has added plotted examples.
+Check it out